◊ Named first-team All-SEC by league coaches and also a second-team All-SEC pick in balloting of the AP.

 ◊ Notched 23 double-digit scoring games, tying Khaalidah Miller for the team high.

-◊ Averaged 14.0 ppg and hit 54.5 percent of her FGs in two games at UNLV's Lady Rebel Round-up.
+◊ Averaged 14.0 ppg and hit 54.5 percent of FGs in two contests at UNLV's Lady Rebel Round-up.

 ◊ Not sure which was more impressive against Georgia Tech...her point tally or how she got there?
 Exploded for a career-high 24 against the Yellow Jackets by connecting on 9-of-10 shots from the floor and 6-of-7 free throw attempts.

 ◊ Scored 16 second-half points on 5-of-5 FG and 6-of-6 FT shooting against Tech...including eight straight points in a span of just 2:39 as the Lady Bulldogs pushed a three-point lead to nine.

 ◊ Shot 92.3 percent from the field (12-of-13) in wins over South Carolina State and Georgia Tech during the week of Dec.
 4.

 ◊ Dished out eight assists in the first 10 games of the season...one more than she did in 68 games played combined in her freshman and sophomore campaigns.

 ◊ Named to the all tournament team at the Las Vegas Holiday Hoops Classic after averaging 17.0 ppg by connecting on 65.0 percent of her FGs and 88.9 percent of her FTs versus Gonzaga and Montana State.

 ◊ A double-digit scorer in 10 consecutive games from Nov.
 26-Jan.
 1...averaging 16.1 points and making 63.6 percent of her FGs and 74.0 percent of her FTs.